Kehrlann/gonitor/README.md

 - [ ] Print datetime in e-mail

 ### Features : visualisation tool
-- [ ] Basic page with websockets, showing messages as they pop up.
 - [ ] Save alerts in database
 - [ ] Save return codes in database
 - [ ] HTML dashboard with config